 ASTRON operates the Low Frequency Array (LOFAR), a cutting-edge, low-frequency, multi-field aperture array telescope that is using transformational technologies and novel software approaches to explore the Universe between 10-240 MHz.
-ASTRON also operates the Westerbork Synthesis Radio Telescope (WSRT) used for observations at wavelengths from 3.6 to 92 cm; the WSRT will soon be equipped with the new widefield APERTIF receivers.
-JIVE operates the European VLBI Network's 16 station VLBI Data Processor and is leading the development of real-time e-VLBI in Europe.
-For more information see the institutes’ websites.
+ASTRON also operates the Westerbork Synthesis Radio Telescope (WSRT) used for observations at wavelengths from 3.6 to 92 cm (which will soon be equipped with the new widefield APERTIF receivers).
+JIVE is the main data processor centre of the European VLBI Network (EVN) and is leading the development of real-time e-VLBI in Europe.
+For more information see the institutes' websites.

 The research grants will provide successful candidates with accommodation in the locality of the Observatory, a modest stipend for up to three months, and full travel reimbursement.
-We expect the participants to start early June 2014.
-We aim for as much overlap of the participants as possible and encourage interaction between the students in social activities.
+We expect the participants to start early June 2015 to ensure overlap of the participants so they can fully benefit from the scheduled lectures and social activities.

 Registration for the ASTRON/JIVE Summer Student Programme 2015 will open in Dec 2014 !Please find below more information about the 2015 programme:

 In case you have questions please send an email to summerprogramme [at] astron [dot] nl.